kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 Each layer has a distinct job.

-## The Skill Can Encode “When to Inspect Generated Source”
+## The Skill Can Encode “When to Inspect Generated Source” { #skill-encode-when-inspect }

 This is a particularly Kora-specific advantage.